 - How do I monitor progress with Istation?

-- Students who score Tier 2 and Tier 3 on the BOY assessment should be progress monitored monthly.
-Tier 1 students will be assessed for BOY, MOY, and EOY.
+- Students who score Level 1, Level 2, and Level 3 on the BOY assessment should be progress monitored monthly.
+Level 5 and Level 4 students will be assessed for BOY, MOY, and EOY.
 Monitoring student progress toward instructional objectives is an effective and efficient way to determine if the instructional plan is working.
 Ongoing progress monitoring allows teachers to make data-based decisions about the effectiveness of their instruction.
-As progress monitoring is required for Tier 2 and 3 students, it is recommended for all students.
+As progress monitoring is required for Level 1, Level 2, and Level 3 students, it is recommended for all students.

 - How are On Demand assessments administered?

-- On Demand Assessments are available for both the ISIP Early Reading and ISIP Español users.
+- On Demand Assessments are available for both the ISIP Early Reading and ISIP Lectura Temprana users.